moodymudskipper/powerjoin/README.md

 -   `nest_by_keys()` nests given columns, or all by default, if `name` is given a single list column of data frames is created
+-   `complete_keys()` expands the key columns, so all combinations are present, filling the rest of the new rows with `NA`s.
+Absent factor levels are expanded as well.

 <!-- * `pivot_wider_by_keys()` and `pivot_longer_by_keys()` assume the "id" columns are the keys -->